selinlaraadali/DSA210_project/README.md

 ## Plan
 ### Data Cleaning and Preparation:

--Handling missing or inconsistent data points.

--Normalizing sleep duration and walking speed metrics for consistency.
+-Loading Data:

+Daily sleep data was loaded and aggregated into weekly sleep duration using the start and end times.
+Daily walking speed data was similarly aggregated into weekly averages.

+-Handling Missing Data:

+Missing values were identified and removed to ensure data consistency.

+-Aligning Weekly Data:

+Weekly datasets for sleep and walking speed were merged on the common week column to retain only matching weeks.

+-Normalization:

+Data columns were verified to ensure proper formats and consistent scales.

-### Exploratory Data Analysis (EDA):
+### Exploratory Data Analysis (EDA) and Visualizations:

--Generating descriptive statistics for sleep and walking speed.

--Using scatter plots and correlation matrices to explore relationships.

-### Visualization:

--Creating time series visualizations to analyze daily/weekly trends.
+1) Univariate Analysis

+Sleep Duration:

+The histogram showed a right-skewed distribution with most weekly sleep durations between 6 to 8 hours.
+The boxplot highlighted outliers in sleep durations exceeding 10 hours.

+Walking Speed:

+The walking speed data followed a nearly normal distribution, with the majority of values clustering around 3.8 to 4.2 km/h.

+The boxplot showed minimal variability, with no significant outliers.

+2) Bivariate Analysis

+Correlation Analysis:

--Using scatter plots to show the correlation between sleep duration and walking speed.
+Scatterplot visualizations depicted a weak positive correlation between sleep duration and walking speed.
+The linear regression line was overlaid on the scatterplot to observe the relationship visually.

+Outlier Detection:

+Z-Score Analysis: Sleep duration outliers were detected using a z-score threshold of 3 and one significant outlier (11.03 hours) was removed.
+No outliers were found in walking speed data.

 ### Hypothesis Testing:

--Conducting statistical tests to validate the relationship between sleep duration and walking speed.
+Pearson Correlation Test is conducted to evaluate the relationship between sleep duration and walking speed.

+Correlation Coefficient: 0.34

+P-Value: 0.0011

+Interpretation:

--Using statistical methods to determine if the effect of sleep duration on walking speed is statistically significant.
+The p-value is less than 0.05, leading to the rejection of the null hypothesis (H₀).
+This indicates that sleep duration has a statistically significant effect on walking speed, though the correlation is weak.

 ### Modeling:

--Applying a simple linear regression model to predict walking speed based on sleep duration.
+A linear regression model was implemented to predict walking speed based on sleep duration.

+Steps:

+1) Split the data into training (70%), validation (15%), and testing (15%) sets.

+2) Train the model using the training set.

+3) Evaluate the model on validation and test sets.

+Evaluation Metrics:

+-Validation Set:

+Mean Squared Error (MSE): 0.04

+Mean Absolute Error (MAE): 0.18

+R-squared (R²): 0.08

+-Test Set:

+Mean Squared Error (MSE): 0.07

--Evaluating the model's performance using metrics like R² and Mean Absolute Error (MAE).
+Mean Absolute Error (MAE): 0.23

+R-squared (R²): 0.26

+Interpretation:

+The model shows a weak predictive power (low R² values), indicating that other factors beyond sleep duration may contribute to walking speed.

 ### Findings and Insights:

--Summarizing key insights from the analysis, including any notable correlations or thresholds.
+Correlation Analysis: A weak positive correlation exists between weekly sleep duration and walking speed, supported by the Pearson correlation coefficient.

+Hypothesis Testing: The null hypothesis was rejected, confirming a statistically significant relationship.

+Modeling Performance: The linear regression model demonstrated limited predictive power, suggesting the need for additional features or more complex models.

 ### Limitations and Future Work:

--Discussing the dataset's limitations, such as the sample size and potential confounders (e.g., physical activity levels).

--Suggesting areas for further exploration or improvements in data collection.
+Data Limitations:

+The dataset is limited to weekly aggregated data, potentially missing day-to-day variations.
+Potential confounding variables (e.g., physical activity levels, health conditions) were not included.

+Modeling Improvements:

+Explore multivariate models incorporating additional features such as physical activity or heart rate.
+Experiment with non-linear models can be done to capture complex relationships.

+Expanded Analysis:

+Analysis can be extended to daily data with larger sample sizes.
+Seasonal or temporal trends in sleep and walking metrics can be investigated.